 With the expected skills shortage and the workforce increasingly dominated by Millennials and Gen Z, talented employees will have the upper hand in choosing where they work and what benefits they expect from their employers.
 Forward thinking companies will benefit by finding new ways not only to attract but retain the people they have by focusing their investment on learning.

 By embracing these learning trends you will have greater control over the skills fitness of your future workforce, as well as being better able to attract and retain talented people.

 To be effective, learning needs to be on demand

-Educational research has found that learning is most effective when it is accessed on-time and on-demand, with over 58% of learners preferring to learn at their own pace.
+Learning is most effective when it is accessed on-time and on-demand, with over 58% of learners preferring to learn at their own pace.
 Self-service training portals featuring videos, podcasts, short articles and online forums give employees the right information when they need it.
 And some learning systems even offer advanced features such as geo-fencing, which allows employees to be given information such as site-specific OH&S training when entering a new workplace for example.